jht1493/ICM-2020-Code/weeks/01_intro.md

 - elements may be assigned an id later used to reference them
 - function select is used to referred to an element by it's id
 - an id is descriptive text you make up

-- in future sessions see how to adjust spacing and layout of buttons
+- in future sessions we'll see how to adjust layout of buttons and other DOM elements
 - if you want to try to to make your own buttons:
 - - copy paste createButton code
 - - change title and body